 - For cheap eats, pubs and clubs are definitely the go.
 Try the Norfolk and the Shakespeare in Surry Hills, or the North Bondi RSL for a cheap burger with a million-dollar view.

-This article was published in July 2013 and republished in August 2014.
+This article was published in August 2014.